A traumatic brain injury can severely affect a person’s social skills and their ability to connect with others.

 - Do I get too emotional or not show enough emotions?

-Ask a person close to you how you do with these skills also, in case there are things that you miss.
-If they list other problems that they see, try not to get defensive.
-You can’t improve if you don’t know where your weak spots are.
+Ask a person close to you how you do with these skills because they may notice things you are unaware of.
+If they observe problems, try not to get defensive.
+Remember that problems with social skills after brain injury are not uncommon.
+You can improve, but you need to know where your weak spots are.

 2. Set a goal